 About Max Photography

 Max Photography is a wedding and event photography company in Austin, Texas.
-My name is Justin Elledge, and I’m the owner and primary photographer.
+My name is Justin Elledge (he/him), and I’m the owner and primary photographer.
 I am also the photo editor, social media specialist, copywriter, web designer, IT guy, receptionist, administrative assistant, and janitor.

 I also have the best photo booths in Austin, which I’d love to have at your wedding or event.